 4) Find out what they’re limits are

-When things have settled down after the crisis, take the opportunity to the limits of your team members by pushing them out of their comfort zone (e.g. assign them more responsibilities and tasks).
-This action would give you a good idea of how well they've been implementing your suggestions.
+When things have settled down after the crisis, take the opportunity to see what your team member’s limit are by pushing them out of their comfort zone (e.g. assign them more responsibilities and tasks).
+This action would give you a good idea of how well they’ve been implementing your suggestions.